openzim/nautilus/README.md

 The user-interface only gives access to files referenced properly in the collection.

-At the moment, the JSON file needs to provide the following fields for each item in an arr:
+At the moment, the JSON file needs to provide the following fields for each item in an array:

 ``` JSON
 [